 For all the grants you need to have been adversely affected by coronavirus during the period the grant is running for.

-- Self-isolating and can't work from home?
+- Are you or your child self-isolating and you can't work from home?

 The government has announced a £500 Test and Trace Support payment for people claiming qualifying benefits or working tax credit, who are required to self-isolate to avoid coronavirus transmission.